 Nowhere in the ancient world was the written word more revered than amongst the Hebrews.
 For a classic example of this reverence, we need look no further than the Book of Jeremiah where we learn that as soon as the prophet received the word of God, his scribe Baruch committed it to writing.

 The Jewish religion centered on the written Hebrew Scriptures, which Jews were, and still are, admonished to know and teach their children.

 We know that 1st Century Jewish boys were taught Torah, and how to read Hebrew from an early age.
-[According to the Babylonian Talmud (Sukkah 42a), Jewish boys were taught the Shema, the foundational creed of Judaism, as soon as they could speak.]
+[According to the Babylonian Talmud (Sukkah 42a), Jewish boys were taught the Shema, the foundational creed of Israel, as soon as they could speak.]

 We know from the Gospels that many who had gathered around Jesus were priests, professional scribes, theologians, and religious scholars.